j15k/wcag-skip-links/README.md

   }
 ```

+### Link text

-4. Set up translations.
-The translation table, `international-skip-link_link-texts.csv`, uses the **ISO 639-1 Code** and **ISO 639-2/B Code** to identify 28 languages.
-Feel free to help with translation!
+Set up translations.
+The translation table, `international-skip-link_link-texts.csv`, uses the **ISO 639-1 Code** and **ISO 639-2/B Code** language codes to identify ~28 languages.
+Help with translations is appreciated.

+## Example

+You can the example implementation by use the `Tab` key to navigate the [rendered version](https://htmlpreview.github.io/?https://github.com/jonasjacek/wcag-skip-links/blob/master/skip-link-example.html) of the example `skip-link-example.html`.

+You can find the file itself on [GitLab](https://gitlab.com/jonasjacek/wcag-skip-links/-/blob/master/skip-link-example.html) and [GitHub](https://github.com/jonasjacek/wcag-skip-links/blob/master/skip-link-example.html).

 ## Documentation